Extended Health Benefits for Specified Disease Conditions

 In most cases, you will not have to pay for eligible benefits through your plan.
-However, in cases where you pay the total cost of medical supplies/equipment or ambulance services, ask for an official receipt and send this to Alberta Blue Cross along with a fully completed Alberta Blue Cross Health Services Claim Form.
+However, in cases where you pay the total cost of medical supplies/equipment, ask for an official receipt and send this to Alberta Blue Cross along with a fully completed Alberta Blue Cross Health Services Claim Form.

 *Please note that all claims for reimbursement must be submitted within 12 months of the date on the receipt.

 In addition to your Extended Health Benefits sponsored by the GNWT, you might also have coverage for prescription drugs or other benefits through another supplementary health benefit plan.
 For example, you might qualify under another plan because you or your spouse work for an employer that provides such benefits or have coverage through Workers Compensation or a private insurance plan.

 In such cases, the Extended Health Benefits program is considered payor of last resort.
 Therefore, you must:

 - If the full cost is not covered by your other plan, complete the relevant Alberta Blue Cross Health Services Claim Form and submit it for reimbursement after you have claimed through your other plan.
 Be sure to attach your confirmation of payment from the other plan carrier.
 You will then be reimbursed for eligible amounts up to the limits of this program.